dasprabir/stable-ddrm-ultrasound/README.md

-# Fourier-DDRM for Ultrasound Imaging
-*A physics-guided diffusion approach for ultrasound image deconvolution and super-resolution.*
+**“Ultrasound Image Deconvolution via Block Circulant Spectral Decomposition in Diffusion Models”** *A physics-guided diffusion approach for ultrasound image deconvolution *

 This repository contains the code and results of my Master’s Thesis Internship project:
-**“Ultrasound Image Deconvolution via Block Circulant Spectral Decomposition in Diffusion Models”**

 The work proposes **Fourier-DDRM**, a variant of Denoising Diffusion Restoration Models (DDRM) where the expensive SVD projection is replaced by a **Block-Circulant with Circulant Blocks (BCCB) / Fourier spectral decomposition**.
 This approach accelerates ultrasound image restoration while preserving physics consistency and improving reconstruction quality.